 Do you plan to embark Warp 10 for decision support during a race?

-Olivier: I think this is a next step to be able to create real-time efficient monitoring of the boat performance especially in rough seas.
+Olivier: I think this is the next step to be able to create real-time efficient monitoring of the boat performance especially in rough seas.

 What were the decisive criteria that made you choose Warp 10 rather than another solution for AIM45?

 Olivier: It is clearly a dedicated solution for our time series data.
 SenX physical proximity is also important to us.

 Discover Amzair, another company using the Warp 10 platform.